An Explicit non-Poissonian Pair Correlation Function: Introduction

-is satisfied for all $s \geq 0$.
+exists and satisfies $F(s) = 2s$ for all $s \geq 0$.
 Any sequence which possesses Poissonian pair correlations, is uniformly distributed according to \cite{ALP18, GL17, Ste18}.
-The task to calculate the pair correlation statistic of a given sequence is equivalent to studying the gap structure of the sequence, i.e. the distances between two neighboring elements of the sequence.
+The task to calculate the pair correlation statistic of a given sequence is closely connected to studying the gap structure of the sequence, i.e. the distances between two neighboring elements of the sequence, although there the two concepts are not equivalent, see \cite{AHZ25}.
 This connection of gaps and the pair correlation statistic partially explains the current popularity of the topic and has recently been very explicitly addressed in several publications, see e.g. \cite{LS20}, \cite{Wei22a} and \cite{Wei23a}.
-But also independently of the more specific pair correlation statistic, the gap structure of sequences in $[0,1]^d$ is extensively explored in the literature, see e.g. \cite{Don09, EM04, PSZ16, Tah17} and \cite{HM20}.\\[12pt] Although, a uniformly distributed random sequence in $[0,1]$ generically has Poissonian pair correlations (see e.g. \cite{Mar07} for a proof), there are only few explicitly known such examples, the most prominent one being $x_n = \left\{ \sqrt{n} \right\}$ for square-free $n$, see \cite{BMV15}, and more recent ones in \cite{LST21}.
-On the contrary, many canonical candidates of uniformly distributed sequences are known to fail having Poissonian pair correlations, see e.g., \cite{BCC19, LS20, PS19, WS22}. \\[12pt] In general, the main difficulty in calculating the function $F(s)$ is to describe the gap structure of a sequence.
-For instance in \cite{MS13}, it is shown by using arguments originally developed in the context of spectral statistics of quantum graphs that the gap distribution of $(\left\{\log(n)\right\})_{n \in \mathbb{N}}$ has an explicit distribution which is not Poissonian.
-This result is mirrored by \cite{LS22}, where the authors prove that sequences of the form $\left\{\alpha \log(n)^A\right\}$ for $A > 1$ and $\alpha > 0$ are Poissonian.
-Another recent result in \cite{Lut20} uses arguments from random matrix theory to calculate the limiting pair correlation function of orbits of a point in hyperbolic space under the action of a discrete subgroup.
-All these known results are thus based on very non-elementary arguments.\\[12pt] Recall that the gaps of a finite sequence $(x_n)_{n=1}^N$ are defined as follows: suppose that the elements of the sequence are ordered by size, i.e. $x_1 \leq x_2 \leq \ldots \leq x_N$.
-Then the gaps $g_i$ are

-that is the distance between two neighboring elements of $(x_n)_{n=1}^N$ when considered as elements on the torus $\mathds{T}_1$.\\[12pt] Much simpler than understanding the entire gap structure of a sequence is to only consider, the largest gap which is also called the dispersion $\textrm{disp}_N(x_n)$ of the sequence.
-According to \cite{Nie92} (Chapter 6.2), the best possible order of convergence is $\textrm{disp}_N(x_n) \leq c N^{-1}$ as $N \to \infty$ with $c \in \mathbb{R}$ independent of $N$.
-A sequence with this behaviour is also called a low-dispersion sequence.
-According to \cite{Nie84}, the best possible convergence $\lim_{N \to \infty} \textrm{disp}_N(x_n) N = c$ is achieved for the sequence
+But also independently of the more specific pair correlation statistic, the gap structure and more generally the nearest neighbor graph of sequences in $[0,1]^d$ is extensively explored in the literature, see e.g. \cite{Don09, EM04, PSZ16, Tah17} and \cite{HM20}.\ \end{theorem} \begin{remark} Note that $F(s)$ behaves asymptotically like $2s \frac{3}{4}\log(4)(1+o(1))$.
+This fact will be further discussed at the end of Section~\ref{sec:proofs}, where we consider weak pair correlations. \end{remark}